 All managers must identify and report any risks or breaches to the Data Protection Officer.
-All line managers must ensure that their staff undertake data protection training and refresher training which will be undertaken annually.
+All line managers must ensure that their staff undertake data protection training and

 Additional responsibilities for Managers - Temporary Staff

 It is a requirement that all temporary staff, agency staff, volunteers, work placement students and all managers requesting access to systems for these temporary workers, should read, and undertake to comply with these compliance guidelines.
 Managers should ensure that any such staff are trained and understand data protection responsibilities.